Table of Contents

 1. Not Trying to Impress Others

-When you buy something, check in with yourself and make sure it’s something that is truly for you and not something you’re buying because you feel you’re “supposed to,” or “everyone else is getting one.”
+When you buy something, check in with yourself and make sure it’s something that is truly for you and not something you’re buying because you feel you’re “supposed to” or because “everyone else is getting one.”
 These purchases can wind up being very expensive and even disappointing.

 Cars are a great example.
-There are many vehicles that may be adequate for your needs, but you might end up buying an expensive car that looks impressive and wind up living above your means.
-Being stuck with an unmanageable monthly payment is uncomfortable and adds a level of stress to your daily life.
+Many vehicles may be adequate for your needs, but you might end up buying an expensive car that looks impressive and wind up living above your means.
+An unmanageable monthly payment can strain your budget and add stress to your daily life.
 What’s more, if you default, it could hurt your credit score.
-So work towards buying just what you need, not status items.
+So work toward buying just what you need, not status items.

 2. Not Eating Out or Splurging Every Day

 Small splurges every once in a while aren’t going to kill your budget, but a regular habit of them can put a dent in your financial fitness.
 Everyday spending habits can make or break your budget.
-Perhaps it’s not eating out that is costing you; maybe it’s ordering things online or picking up the tab too often when you and your best work buddy have a quick drink.
-All the small purchases you make add up over time and wind up undermining your plans to improve financial health.
+Perhaps eating out is not what’s costing you.
+Maybe it’s ordering things online or picking up the tab too often when you and your best work buddy have a quick drink.
+All these small purchases add up over time and can undermine your plans to improve financial health.

-To make sure you’re spending wisely, be sure to have a budget for your splurges.
+To make sure you’re spending wisely, have a separate budget for splurging.
 It’ll feel good knowing you have a plan to spend on fun things while also putting money away in your bank account.
 For instance, if you’ve been getting a pricey takeout coffee most mornings as a treat en route to a busy workday, try dialing it back to a Monday and Friday splurge.
 Eventually, you may decide to skip it completely and drink your java before you leave home.

 Recommended: 6 Tips for Making a Financial Plan